Canclude

 • 10Perfect circle.
 The crushed can's outline traces a clean circular shape with no flare, no asymmetric extension, no material protruding past the circle on any side.

-• 0Completely uncontained.
-The can has burst, splayed, or flattened with no resemblance to its original cylindrical form.
+• 0Completely uncantained.
+The can has burst, shredded, or flattened with no coherent resemblance to its original cylindrical form.

 Seal